jasoncarcamo/julis-client/README.md

 A web app for a cleaning service company.
 This web app also has its own RESTful Api to access from a private database.

 ## Api url: https://fathomless-eyrie-65525.herokuapp.com
+For demo purposes you can use:
+  Mobile number: 11
+  Password: Password11!

 ![Julis landing page](/julis-screenshots/landingpage.png)<br/>
 ![Julis landing page](/julis-screenshots/landingpage2.png)<br/>